 Chronic Lung Disease: Coping Tips for Caregivers

-When someone you love has chronic lung disease, it can change both of your lives.
+When someone you love has chronic lung disease, such as COPD, it can change both of your lives.
 As a caregiver, you may have to support your loved one in new ways.
 This may be true whether you are caring for your spouse, your partner, a family member, or a friend.
-Help yourself by learning coping strategies for the possible stresses of your role.
+Learning some ways to cope can help you and your loved one.

-It's normal to feel a range of emotions as you manage your role.
-You may feel sad, or even fear for your loved one’s future health.
-At times, you may resent the effect caregiving has on your life.
+It's normal to feel a range of emotions.
+You may feel sad, or afraid.
+At times, you may be angry, or frustrated.
 It's important to accept these feelings.
 They are normal.
 If you find yourself feeling stressed, seek help by reaching out to family members or friends.
-Also, speak with a health care provider.
+Also, speak with a healthcare provider.
 He or she can refer you to a counselor and other support services.

 Take time to manage your health and to refresh your mind and spirit.
-This gives you the energy to perform your daily routine.
-Here are ways to keep yourself feeling good:
+This gives you the energy to do your daily routine.
+Here are some basics that are important to your health:

-Get enough sleep.
-Aim for eight hours a day.
+- Get enough sleep.
+Aim for 8 hours a day.
 Keep naps short so you can sleep at night.
 Limit alcohol and caffeine.
 These can affect how well you sleep.

-Exercise.
-Try to do some form of physical activity at least 30 minutes a day.
+- Exercise.
+Try for at least 30 minutes of physical activity a day.
 Breaking up your activity into three 10-minute sessions can make it easier.

 Your needs are also important.
 Give yourself permission to maintain a life of your own.
 Take breaks from caregiving to relax and have fun.
 Here are some suggestions:

-Create a space in your home where you can retreat when needed.
+- Create a space in your home where you can be alone when needed.

 You may need help with caregiving.
 Knowing you can count on others can be a relief.
 Keep these tips in mind:

-Make use of adult daycare and respite services, and home health aide programs.
+- Make use of adult daycare and respite services, and home health aide programs.
 These provide temporary care for your loved one, when needed.
-Check the Internet or the phone book for organizations, such as your local Visiting Nurse Association.
+Check the Internet or the phone book for organizations.